AmrElgharieb/pgm_app/README.md

 # pgm_app
-This repository shall contain the implementation of a simple program which calculates the average pgm for multiple pgm files
+This repository shall contain the implementation of a simple program which generates the average pgm file for multiple pgm files

 ## How to run the script?